Families of similar simplices inscribed in most smoothly embedded spheres: Finding special configurations with multijet transversality

-In this section we describe our general method found in \cite{Slq} of tackling problems where we seek a special configuration of $n$ points on a compact manifold $M$ that is smoothly embedded in $\R^k$.
+In this section we set up a general method for tackling problems where we seek a special configuration of $n$ points on a compact manifold $M$ that is smoothly embedded in $\R^k$ (cf. \cite{Slq}).
 In both the square-peg problem and the inscribed simplex problem, $M$ is a sphere (either $S^1$ or $S^{k-1}$).
 We thus denote the $C^\infty$ smooth embedding by $\gamma\co S^l \hookrightarrow \R^k$, and the corresponding compactified configuration space of $n$ points on $\gamma(S^l)$ is $C_{n}[\gamma(S^l)]$.
 We let $Z$ denote the subspace of tuples of $n$ points in $\R^k$ that satisfy the conditions of a special configuration.
 For example, in \cite{Slq}, $Z$ is the set of all square-like quadrilaterals in $\R^k$.
 In this paper we are interested in $Z=\Sim(\Delta)$ (see Section~\ref{sect:simplices}), which is the set of all $(k+1)$-simplices in $\R^k$ which are similar to a given non-degenerate simplex $\Delta$.

-The central idea of our method is as follows: suppose there is a different, well known, smooth embedding of $S^l$ in $\R^k$ (via $i\co S^l\hookrightarrow \R^k$), and assume that the corresponding configuration space $C_n[i(S^l)]$ is transverse to $Z$ in $C_n[\R^k]$.
+The central idea is as follows: suppose there is a different, well understood, smooth embedding of $S^l$ in $\R^k$ (via $i\co S^l\hookrightarrow \R^k$), and assume that the corresponding configuration space $C_n[i(S^l)]$ is transverse to $Z$ in $C_n[\R^k]$.
 Also assume that $i(S^l)$ is smoothly homotopy equivalent to $\gamma(S^l)$ in $\R^k$.
 Standard transversality arguments should allow us to vary $C_n[i(S^l)]$ to $C_n[\gamma(S^l)]$ while maintaining the transversality of the intersection with $Z$.
-There are numerous technical obstacles to overcome, all of which are handled in detail in \cite{Slq}.
+There are various technical obstacles to overcome, all of which are handled in detail in \cite{Slq}.
 Here are the key steps.

 {\bf Step 1:} It is possible that special configurations on $\gamma(S^l)$ shrink away to the boundary of $C_n[\R^k]$ during the isotopy.
 To prevent this, we first prove \begin{compactenum} \item[(a)] that $n$-tuples of points in $\R^k$ satisfying the geometric condition, $Z$, are a submanifold in $\cnro$, and that $\bdry Z\subset \bdry \cnr$; \item[(b)] that $C_n[\gamma(S^l)]$ and $Z$ are boundary-disjoint. \end{compactenum}